 - The Writing Lab Coordinator invites eligible students to interview.

-- The recruiter reviews the completed applications and gives qualified candidates Permission to Register.
+- The recruiter reviews the completed applications and gives qualified candidates permission to register for EDUC 301/501 XL.

-- The tutoring candidate registers for Education 370 and is welcomed into Practicum.
+- The tutoring candidate registers and is welcomed into the practicum class.

 Writing Lab Certificate Program